Comprehensive school closures will also come in Germany - Bandera County Courier

 In Italy, where entire regions are now sealed off, the authorities closed schools and universities several days ago.

-Even in France, where there are as many cases as in Germany, schoolchildren, students and teachers have to stay at home in two departments.
+Even in France, where there are as many cases as in Germany, pupils, students and teachers have to stay at home in two departments.
 Kindergartens are also closed.

+In Germany, on the other hand, the responsible health authorities have so far refrained from taking this measure – with reference to unresolved childcare issues for the children of the urgently needed medical personnel.

 School closings are effective

-However, it is important that school closings start as early as possible and then continue long enough, two weeks or longer – just as long as is necessary so that a reopening of schools does not restart the epidemic.
+Important however, be sure that school closings start as early as possible and then continue long enough, two weeks or longer – just as long as is necessary so that a reopening of the schools does not restart the epidemic.

+[Lesen Sie hier Antworten auf 62 wichtige Fragen, die auch unsere Leser im Zusammenhang mit dem Coronavirus immer wieder stellen.]

-And according to a study in Tomsk, Russia, students observed by 450 before the influenza season had 2015 / 2016 on average 14, 2 contacts a day with other people, while the school closed the number of contacts decreased to 6.5.
+And according to a study in Tomsk, Russia, students observed by 450 before the influenza Season 2015 / 2016 average 14, 2 contacts a day with other people, while the school closed the number of contacts decreased to 6.5.
 The secondary “attack rate” of the viruses, a measure of the probability of infection in the population, was reduced by 33 percent.

 But: school closures are costly for the economy.
-According to Lee's analysis, the eight-week shutdown of schools in Pennsylvania during the swine flu epidemic 2009 resulted in $ billion 21 costs .
+According to Lee's analysis, the eight-week closure of schools in Pennsylvania during the swine flu epidemic 2009 resulted in follow-up costs of 21 billion dollars.
 Comparably high costs would also be expected here.

 The consequences will have to be endured

-But if parents first send the children to grandma and grandpa, the measure may lead to more serious illnesses and deaths, since Covid – 19 has so far been particularly dangerous for older people.
+But if the parents become grandmothers and Send grandpa, the measure could possibly lead to more serious illnesses and deaths, since Covid – 19 so far mainly for older people is dangerous.

 But all in all there is a lot to be said for school closings.
 And soon.
 Whenever those in charge at the State Health Office consider the time for nationwide school closings to come, it will pass.
 The consequences will have to be endured.